gtesei/Patterns_for_Continuous_Integration_Docker_Travis_CI_2_DEV/README.md

 This repository is an example of the __Git repository for software development__.
 For an example of Git repository for Docker release, see [Patterns for Continuous Integration with Docker using Travis CI 2 - Prod.
 Repo](https://github.com/gtesei/Patterns_for_Continuous_Integration_Docker_Travis_CI_2_PROD).

-Specifically, we assume that the team uses some different branches and a certain point a pull-request for merge the master branch is necessary.
-After committing the master branch:
+Team uses different branches for development and, a certain point, pull-requests for merge the master branch are done.
+For each one of them, committing the master branch:
-- before the commit, it is necessary to modify the version number in _setup.py_ so that a new release will be created on the package repository ([PyPI](https://pypi.org/) in our case)
+- modifying the version number in _setup.py_, a new release will be created on the package repository (e.g. [PyPI](https://pypi.org/)),
-- on Travis CI a new job is created and __py.test__ tests are performed __measuring code coverage of Python code__.
+- Travis CI builds, tests and packages the software by using __py.test__ and __measuring code coverage of Python code__.
-- if tests are successful
+- if such tests are successful:
-    - code coverage stats are published on [coveralls.io](https://coveralls.io/) through [coveralls](https://pypi.org/project/coveralls/)
+    - code coverage stats are published on [coveralls.io](https://coveralls.io/) through [coveralls](https://pypi.org/project/coveralls/),
-    - a new release will be created on the package repository ([PyPI](https://pypi.org/) in our case)
+    - Travis CI does a release of the software by uploading the package to the package repository (e.g. [PyPI](https://pypi.org/)),
-    - two new docker development images will be released, e.g. _e59cbe8-develop_ (image for last commit on master branch) and _develop_ (the official develop image of the project), on the Docker Registry, i.e. [Docker Hub](https://hub.docker.com) in our case
+    - Travis CI does two new docker development images, e.g. _e59cbe8-develop_ (image for last commit on master branch) and _develop_ (the official develop image of the project), on the Docker Registry, e.g. [Docker Hub](https://hub.docker.com).

 ## Dockerfile